In my earlier posts, you’ve learned why trading indicators, fundamentals news, and signal services hurt your trading results.

 Well, that’s where a currency strength meter comes into play.

-It helps you to identify the strongest/weakest currencies so you can pick the right currency pair to trade (more on this later).
+Having a currency strength strategy helps you to identify the strongest/weakest currencies so you can pick the right currency pair to trade (more on this later).

 But first, I want you to avoid these common mistakes traders make when using the currency strength meter…